VenantTumukunde/pico_challenge/README.md

 ## Conclusion

-With this walkthrough, we deployed a problem from the two most required files in a cmgr problem, creating a sanity problem that just involves downloading the flag.
+With this walkthrough, we deployed a problem from the two most required files in a cmgr problem, creating an encoding problem that just involves downloading the flag.

 We also demonstrated some basic testing practices by proving that an incorrect